Paradise Alley Players Bylaws

 Section 1: REGULAR ELECTIONS

-Nominations for 3 (three) members of The Board will be accepted by the Vice-President during the month of January.
+Nominations for 3 (three) members of The Board will be accepted by the Vice-President during the month of February.
 Any person nominated will be given the opportunity to withdraw their name from consideration.
-The Vice-President will prepare a ballot containing the slate of nominees and will mail the ballots to Voting Members no less than 15 (fifteen) days prior to the election in March.
+The Vice-President will prepare a ballot containing the slate of nominees and will mail the ballots to Voting Members in March, no less than 15 (fifteen) days prior to the election in April.
 Completed ballots may be mailed to the Vice-President or presented at the election meeting.
 Any ballot not received before the tally has been started is voided.
 The three nominees receiving the most votes are elected.
-Newly elected Board members shall assume their duties at the first meeting in April and shall serve for 3 (three) years, or until a successor is elected or appointed.
+Newly elected Board members shall assume their duties at the first meeting in May and shall serve for 3 (three) years, or until a successor is elected or appointed.
+Election of Officers shall take place in May; they take office in June.
 No member shall serve more than 9 (nine) consecutive years on The Board.

 Section 2: RUNOFF ELECTIONS